July 26, 2014

 Know of any other great virtual field trips that didn’t make the list?
 Be sure to leave your suggestion in the comments section below.

 Free to the entire K-12 community, this programming uses the allure of Arctic dogsled expeditions and Arctic research as the vehicle through which K-12 teachers and students gain an understanding of natural and social sciences while they experience the cultures of the Arctic.
-Since 2000, these adventurous learning expeditions have circumnavigated the Arctic to observe, experience, and document traditional ecological knowledge and collect previously unknown in-situ environmental realities–while collaborating with K-12 students and teachers in state-of-the-art online learning environments.
+Since 2000, these adventurous learning expeditions have circumnavigated the Arctic to observe, experience, and document traditional ecological knowledge and collect previously unknown in-site environmental realities–while collaborating with K-12 students and teachers in state-of-the-art online learning environments.
 Standard-aligned curricula are also available.

 2. Global Trek